ooker777/docs-1/docs/en/Obsidian/index.md

 - Text replacement : you can replace text by another one in the converted file, using a simple string or regex.
   - The given text is insensitive to case.
   - The replacement can be empty to remove the whole string.
+- Add your inlines tags into your frontmatter and convert nested tags with replacing the `/` to `_` (for example, `#tag/subtag` will be converted to `tag_subtag`), also, consequently, fix your frontmatter as YAML standard.

 #### Links
 ##### Index & folder note